 Environment Effects Statement

-The Metro Tunnel was assessed through an Environment Effects Statement (EES) process, a requirement of the Minister for Planning's original 'public works' declaration (published in an Order on 3 September 2015 and accompanied by a 'Statement of Reasons').
+The assessment of the Metro Tunnel through an EES process was a requirement of the Minister for Planning's original 'public works' declaration (published in an Order on 3 September 2015 and accompanied by a 'Statement of Reasons').

 The EES was supported by a range of technical studies that identify and assess the potential effects of the project and provide guidance on mitigation measures.
 They will also inform any subsequent approvals or conditions on the project.

 - A description of the proposed project and existing environment that may be affected